Paper Bags: Advocating for Market-Based Policy, Consumer Choice

-Taxing Paper Bags is a Solution in Search of a Problem
+Taxing and Banning Paper Bags is a Solution in Search of a Problem

-- Imposing a tax on paper products discourages consumers from using products that are recyclable, compostable, made of recycled material, and reusable.
+- Paper bag taxes and bans discourage consumers from using products that are recyclable, compostable, made of recycled material, and reusable.

 - Bag taxes and bans create distortions in the free flow of recyclable goods, disrupting an already successful paper recycling system.

 - Fees remitted to retailers influence bag procurement decisions and create an un-level playing field for products.